acend/kubernetes-basics-training/content/en/docs/exposing-a-service/_index.md

 ```

 {{% onlyWhen openshift %}}
 You will get the error message reading `Error from server (AlreadyExists): services "example-web-go" already exists` here.
 This is because the `oc new-app` command you executed during lab 3 already created a service.
-This is the default behaviour of `oc new-app`  while `oc create deployment` doesn't have this functionality.
+This is the default behavior of `oc new-app`  while `oc create deployment` doesn't have this functionality.

 As a consequence, the `oc expose` command above doesn't add anything new but it demonstrates how to easily create a service based on a deployment.
 {{% /onlyWhen %}}